 First-rate engineers, for instance, tend to take pride in not knowing anything about people. […] Human resource professionals, by contrast, often pride themselves on their ignorance of […] quantitative methods altogether.

 As Peter Drucker wrote, there was a feeling of disdain even for anything related to natural or human sciences.
-A corollary of that assumption was that relationships were subordinate and inferior to technical proficiency, and teamwork, networking, and organisational culture, in Achilles’ mind, were irrelevant.
+In Achilles’ mind, a corollary of that assumption was that relationships were subordinate and inferior to technical proficiency, and teamwork, networking, and organisational culture were irrelevant.

 On the other hand, his colleagues refused to play nice, his managers’ decisions seemed erratic, and the world remained unorderly and unpredictable.